Fingolfin420/Ainulindale/README.md

 As a result, users will have to generate their own LODs with these tools.
 That being said, it is easy since I have provided detailed instructions on how to do so in the above video.
 With the video as a reference, it should be very straightforward for users to generate LODs that match the intended look of the modlist.
 If issues arise, please post on the [Ainulindale Nexus Page](https://www.nexusmods.com/skyrimspecialedition/mods/163572?tab=description), under posts.
 I'll do my best to help troubleshoot.

+In the next section their are instructions specific to PGPatcher, since it is slightly more complicated for the user that must sort texture mods in a pop-ip when running the tool.
+Images and instructions are provided in case people prefer static examples over a video.

 ### PGPatcher

 A tool called [PGPatcher (a.k.a.
 ParallaxGen)](https://www.nexusmods.com/skyrimspecialedition/mods/120946) is installed as a mod in the modlist.